sami4346/mini_SQL_parser/README.md

 - **Condition Parsing**:
   Supports logical expressions using `AND`, `OR`.

+- **Boolean Type Support**:
+  Recognizes and parses boolean literals (`true`, `false`).

 - **Symbol Table**:
   Maintains information about tables and their columns for semantic validation.
+Now shows detailed output and supports export to file.

 - **Validation**:
   Ensures referenced tables and columns exist.

 - **Interactive Mode**:
-  Accepts multiple SQL queries from the command line until a blank line is entered.
+  Accepts multiple SQL queries from the command line.
+Supports the `EXPORT` command to save the latest output to a file.

+- **WHERE Clause Output**:
+  Displays both tree and flat representations of complex WHERE conditions for better understanding.

 - **Output**:
   - Token list with types
   - AST structure
-  - Symbol table
+  - Symbol table (detailed)
   - Validation results or error messages
+  - Exportable output

 ---